karen portrait circle

 You might also be interested in:

-Information about the Japanese Tea Garden.
-What to see in the Tea Garden, hours, maps, photos, how to get there.
+Tips for visiting the Japanese Tea Garden.
+What to see in the Tea Garden, hours, maps, photos, history, and how to get there.

 Looking for a good sushi restaurant nearby?